 - Find that lights don’t seem as bright

 If you have any of these problems, ask your eye care professional to test you for low vision.
-There are special tools that can help people with low vision to read, write, and manage daily tasks.
-These include large-print reading materials, magnifying aids, closed-circuit televisions, audio tapes, electronic reading machines, and computers with large print and a talking function,
+Special tools can help people with low vision to read, write, and manage daily tasks.
+These tools include large-print reading materials, magnifying aids, closedcircuit televisions, audio tapes, electronic reading machines, and computers with large print and a talking function.

 - Change the type of lighting in your room.

 - Write with bold, black felt-tip markers.

 - Use paper with bold lines to help you write in a straight line.